JOvenOven/ctf-writeups/ImaginaryCTF_2023/pwn/ret2win/README.md

 ```

 It didn't retrieve the flag because internally the program got a `SIGSEGV` code or a `segmentation fault`.
 The reason why this happens is a stack alignment error.
 Stack alignment refers to the requirement that the stack pointer `SP` should be aligned to a multiple of 16 bytes, which is violated when inserting the `win()` function address directly.
-The easiest way to solve this problem is to add a `ret` gadget to the payload, effectively creating a [`ROP Chain`](https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/rop-chaining-return-oriented-programming).
-We can get its address with `ropper`.
+The easiest way to solve this problem is to add a `ret` gadget to the payload, effectively creating a `ROP Chain` you can learn more about it [here](https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/rop-chaining-return-oriented-programming).
+I will use `ropper` to get the gadget address.

 ```c
 $ ropper --file vuln